aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-prereq.rst

 Create the AWS IAM user
 -----------------------

-Create IAM user using the `IAM AWS console page <https://console.aws.amazon.com/iamv2/home>`_.
+Create the IAM user using the `IAM AWS console page <https://console.aws.amazon.com/iamv2/home>`_.
 In the **Select AWS credential type** section check the **Access key - Programmatic access** option generating an **access key ID** and **secret access key**.
-The two information are parameters in the Apache Kafka Connect® configuration.
+These are used as parameters in the Apache Kafka Connect® configuration.

-In the **Permission** section, associate to the user the IAM policy created in the previous step.
+In the **Permission** section, associate the IAM policy created in the previous step to the user.

 ..
 Note::